 Account providers report balances to the rating agencies once a month, so if you start paying down your balances before the deadline shown on your statements, you can improve your score, according to Bankrate.

-Or, if you’re really disciplined, you could step up your repayment game by making down your balance twice a month or more.
+Or, if you’re really disciplined, you could step up your repayment game by paying down your balance twice a month or more.
 The nice thing about paying down balances more often: you don’t have to curtail your card usage to keep your credit score in line, so you can still accrue loyalty points on your cards.

 If you need help getting to a point where you can pay down your balances more frequently, look into taking on a side hustle or at least selling items that you are not using.